Eastern indigo snake

-The eastern indigo snake (Drymarchon couperi) is a species of large, non-venomous snake in the family Colubridae.
-Native to the southeastern region of the United States, it is the longest native snake species in North America.
+The eastern indigo snake (Drymarchon couperi) is a species of large, non-venomous snake in the subfamily Colubrinae of the family Colubridae.
+Native to the southeastern United States, it is the longest native snake species in the country.

 Taxonomy and etymology

 Taxonomy

 The eastern indigo snake was first described by John Edwards Holbrook in 1842.
 For many years the genus Drymarchon was considered monotypic with one species, Drymarchon corais, with 12 subspecies, until the early 1990s when Drymarchon corais couperi was elevated to full species status according to the Society for the Study of Amphibians and Reptiles, in their official names list.

 Etymology

 The generic name, Drymarchon, roughly translates to "lord of the forest".
 It is composed of the Greek words drymos (Δρυμός), meaning "forest", and archon (ἄρχων), meaning "lord" or "ruler".

-The specific name is a latinization of the surname of American planter James Hamilton Couper (1794-1866).
+The specific name is a latinization of the surname of American planter James Hamilton Couper (1794–1866).
 Couper brought Holbrook the type specimen from south of the Altamaha River in Wayne County, Georgia.